The Alzheimer’s Association of Helsinki was founded in 1986 and is a member of the nationwide Alzheimer Society of Finland.

 - All members will receive the quarterly publications of the Helsinki Alzheimer Association (“Synapsi” magazine) as well as that of the Alzheimer Society of Finland (“Muisti” magazine).

-- Members are warmly welcome to join the various events and functions organized by the Helsinki Alzheimer Association
+- Members are warmly welcome to join the various events and functions organized by the Alzheimer’s Association of Helsinki.

-The Helsinki Alzheimer Association Day Care Centre is aimed for those suffering from memory disorders.
-Applications are handled by the local social services although you may enquire at the Association itself on the possibility of obtaining one of the limited numbers of self-financed short-term care places.
-The Day Care Centre is also operational on Saturdays.
+The Day Care Centre is aimed for those suffering from memory disorders.
+Applications are handled by the local social services.
+You may also enquire at the Association the possibility of obtaining one of the limited numbers of self-financed short-term care places.
+The Day Care Centre operates also on Saturdays.

 The Association premises host a number of groups for those suffering from memory disorders (including those of working-age population) as well as to their families and caregivers.
-For more detailed information on the group activities please consult the Helsinki Alzheimer Association office or the leaders of the different groups.
+For more detailed information on the group activities please consult the office of the Association or the leaders of the different groups.

-Information and guidance on memory disorders is provided by a specialized counselor at the Helsinki Alzheimer Association (tel.
+Information and guidance on memory disorders is provided by a specialized counsellor at the Alzheimer’s Association of Helsinki (tel.
 040 902 2250).

-We are happy to welcome any donations made to the Helsinki Alzheimer Association by private persons or organizations.
-More information on donating and appropriate account details is available at the Association’s office at:
+We are happy to welcome any donations made to the Alzheimer’s Association of Helsinki by private persons or organizations.
+You can get more information on donating and on everything else by contacting:

 Tenholantie 12, 00280 Helsinki